sanjay-namdeo/notes/reactjs/react-testing-library.md

 });
 ```

-Lets understand the code of our first test.
+Let's understand the code of our first test.
 At the top, we have import statements.
 First we import React, then we **import two main things** from React Testing Library:

 1. A **render** function that will be used to render the component which we will be testing